Web7Foundation/Specifications/methods/did-ns-1-0-1.md

 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-The Web 7.0 Decentralized Identifier Name System (DIDNS) DID Method Specification (DIDNS DID Method Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for use in the Web 7.0 Ultraweb ecosystem.
+The Web 7.0 Ultraweb Decentralized Identifier Name System (DIDNS) DID Method Specification (Web 7.0 DIDNS DID Method Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for use in the Web 7.0 Ultraweb ecosystem.

 Web 7.0 is a secure, message-based, decentralized operating system that underpins a unified software and hardware ecosystem for building resilient, trusted, decentralized systems using decentralized identifiers, DIDComm agents, and verifiable credentials.